 The startup day is the day on which the REMIC issued all of its regular and residual interests.
-However, a sponsor may contribute property to a REMIC in exchange for regular and residual interests over any period of 10 consecutive days, and the REMIC may designate any one of those 10 days as the startup day.
+However, a sponsor may contribute property to a REMIC in exchange for regular and residual interests over any period of 10 consecutive days, and the REMIC may designate any 1 of those 10 days as the startup day.
 The day so designated is then the startup day, and all interests are treated as issued on that day.

 Item C-Total assets at end of tax year.
 Enter the total assets of the REMIC.
-If there are no assets at the end of the tax year, enter the total assets as of the beginning of the tax year.
+If there are no assets at the end of the tax year, enter zero.